wkgrant78/Quick-Fit-Tracker/README.md

         - weight
         - sets/reps
         - duration/distance
-* Deploy app with a MongoDB database to Heroki
+* Deploy app with a MongoDB database to Heroku

 ### DEVELOPMENT PLAN: